An itemised funeral quote: hands sorting funeral paperwork in a folder

 Mortuary care: $200 to $680.
 Preparation and holding of the deceased before the funeral or cremation.
 At the time of our research (June 2026), some providers charged as low as around $50 (Willed), while others charged considerably more where combined preparation and holding was involved (one example listed around $2,950).

 Coffin or casket: $800 to $5,000 typical.
-The cheapest option is a cardboard coffin at $135 (Willed).
-MDF coffins start from around $300.
+The cheapest options are cardboard coffins, from around $300, with MDF starting at a similar level.
 Standard timber coffins sit in the $800 to $5,000 range.
 At the extreme end, premium metal caskets can cost substantially more at some providers.

 Layer 4: Ceremony add-ons